 2. Click 'forgotten password' to set up your account

-3. Once your account is created, login and you will see an information page about who Octopus is and what their benefits are
+3. Once your account is created, login and you will see an information page about who Scottish Power is and what their benefits are

 4. Enter your direct debit details if you would like to set them up now so you can have your energy sorted for your tenancy

 5. Proceed to view and sign a document confirming your standing order for your rent is set up correctly

 7.You will then receive an email informing you of your energy account set-up and notifications sent to your local water and council tax offices.

 TENANCY AGREEMENT: This will generally be an Assured Shorthold Tenancy Agreement for a fixed term of 11 month/48 weeks commencing from August/September 2022 until July/August 2023 (unless otherwise stated and agreed).
 All tenants, sharing a single property, will sign the same joint and several liable tenancy agreement.
 Once the tenancy agreement is signed it is legally binding on all signatories.
 Any agreed changes thereafter (subject to agreement by the landlord) will incur a £50 (including VAT) amendment fee.
 Any new applicant will be required to pay the appropriate holding deposit of £100 (including VAT).

 DEPOSIT: A Tenant’s Deposit is £500 per person.
 The tenants deposit is to be used to cover dilapidations and will not be accepted in lieu of rent.
 It is not transferable for those tenants staying on in the same property for the next academic year and will be registered in a Government approved deposit scheme.